istio/istio.io/content/en/news/releases/1.19.x/announcing-1.19/upgrade-notes/index.md

 In the old chart, this was `-{{ .Values.global.istioNamespace }}`.
 In the new chart it is `{{- if not (eq .Values.revision "") }}-{{ .Values.revision }}{{- end }}` for namespace scoped resources, and `{{- if not (eq .Values.revision "")}}-{{ .Values.revision }}{{- end }}-{{ .Release.Namespace }}` for cluster scoped resources.

-## EnvoyFilter must specify the type URL for an Envoy extension injection.
+## EnvoyFilter must specify the type URL for an Envoy extension injection

 Previously, Istio permitted a lookup of the extension in `EnvoyFilter` by its internal Envoy name alone.
 To see if you are affected, run `istioctl analyze` and check for a deprecation warning `using deprecated types by name without typed_config`.
 Additionally, make sure any nested extension lists inside `EnvoyFilter` include both `name:` and `typed_config:` fields.